9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **Drivetrain For Intake Prototyping**

-When we got into class today we were looking for something and found the base for Rhett and Tyler's spin up robot, and because all we need is a way to drive intake around we decided it would be better to just use that for the drive train for intake prototyping.
+When we got into class today we were looking for something to use as a testing base and found the base for Rhett and Tyler's Tipping Point robot.
+We wanted to test how an intake would function while being driven around, so an old base worked perfectly for prototyping.
 This base is 35 Long and 30 Wide with 6 wheels with only 4 of the wheels being driven by motors.

 ##### **Images of the Base**